trosie3/UofODataViz_Final_Project/data_definitions.md

 word_count - Number of words in the Description column of a profile.
 Descrption column dropped and replaced with this data because that data was a string and we wanted a numeric value to proform analysis on.

+word_count_optimized - Number of words in the Description column of a profile with stop words removed.
+2nd try at Descrption column to see if would make model more affective.
+Dropped raw Description and replaced with this data because that data was a string and we wanted a numeric value to proform analysis on, and wanted to see if stop words played a role int eh model.

 ### unchanged columns definitions:
 - Type - Type of animal (1 = Dog, 2 = Cat)
 - Age - Age of pet when listed, in months